archit31uniyal/archit31uniyal.github.io/_posts/2024-10-18-automated_testing.md

 ### Concolic Testing

-Concolic testing can be defined as automation of test input generation process by using the concrete and symbolic, also known as concolic, execution of the code <d-cite key="10.1145/1321631.1321746" [Sen, 2007]></d-cite>.
+Concolic testing can be defined as automation of test input generation process by using the concrete and symbolic, also known as concolic, execution of the code <d-cite key="10.1145/1321631.1321746"></d-cite>.

 <!-- ([Sen, 2007](#references)).  -->